-For most seniors, most neck pain problems can be traced back to the bedroom.
-Some of the ways your elderly loved one may get a neck sprain which leads to a stiff neck and eventual neck pain when in bed include:
+Most seniors’ neck pain problems can be traced back to the bedroom.
+Some of the ways your elderly loved one may get a neck sprain which leads to a stiff neck and eventual neck pain when in bed, include:

-- Sleeping in an awkward angle that causes stress to the neck joints, muscles and ligaments
+- Sleeping at an awkward angle causes stress to the neck joints, muscles, and ligaments

 - Making sudden movements such as rolling in bed or jerking the head in reaction to a dream

-- Injuries gotten during the day such as neck whiplash which may not exhibit immediately but show up later
+- Injuries received during the day, such as neck whiplash, may not exhibit immediately but show up later

-Minor pains such as acute and sub-acute may be caused by lifestyle habits such as consistently sleeping in the wrong position which causes the spine to become misaligned, use of improper beddings and the wrong bedroom hygiene.
+Minor pains may be caused by lifestyle habits such as consistently sleeping in the wrong position, which causes the spine to become misaligned, use of improper bedding, and the wrong bedroom hygiene.